thewoolleyman/workstation/README.md

   * HTML: Other -> Do not indent children of: -> add "script" (for compatibility with default Vue.js formatting)
   * Java: Set Continuation Indent to 2 (instead of default 8)
   * Javascript, Typescript ->
+    * Wrapping and Braces:
+      * Function call arguments:
+        * Place ')' on new line
     * Punctuation:
       * Don't Use semicolon to terminate statements always
       * Use single quotes always